sapio-lang/sapio/docs/DEVELOPMENT.md

 reviewed commits rather than regenerating dependencies in CI.

-Both workspaces pin the repaired `sapio-miniscript` Git source at `4b30433f0b64f374a0314be25aafd32d1c0218a8`.
-Keep that revision aligned when updating the dependency;
-the registry release at historical revision `3f23950459f3424ccfeecc0bb14579ec2aec9820` does not contain these correctness repairs.
+Both workspaces pin the repaired `sapio-miniscript` Git source at `04b69f69459fe3b043ca61fb649cf546d5a241b6`.
+Keep that revision aligned when updating the dependency.
+The registry release at historical revision `3f23950459f3424ccfeecc0bb14579ec2aec9820` does not contain these correctness repairs.
 The [repair record](CTV_FORK_AUDIT.md) documents the covered behavior and remaining limits.